-I am wondering how many people, that have to wish to see the big five themselves, actually know why these animals are called the big five?
 Often I hear that they think it is because of their size or popularity.
 But this does not make sense.
 Looking at the size of these animals, the elephant is clearly a big animal.
 Bulls can reach up to 4 meters high and over 6000 kg kilo!
-But the leopard, a male, only reaches 60 kg on average.
+But the leopard looking at the leopard, a male will only reach 60 kg on average.
 So if the leopard only is about 60 kg, should it not be replaced by the giraffe?
-The giraffe reaches up to 5.5 meters and 800 kg.
-Even a zebra or an Antilope species are heavier than a leopard, so this debugs that the big five is named like this due to their size.
+The giraffe reaches up to 5.5 meters and can weigh as much as 800 kg.
+Even a zebra or some Antilope species are heavier than a leopard, so this debugs that the big five is named like this due to their size.

 The popularity is also not the most logical explanation.
-The elephant, lion and leopard are favourite of many, including me the elephant is my favourite animal!
-But the buffalo, in particular, does not get mentioned as the animal they want to see the most during a safari or is their favourite animal.
-I think that most people would like it more to see a zebra, a giraffe or a particular bird species than the buffalo, this does not mean that they are not amazing animals of course!
+The elephant, lion and leopard are the favourites of many.
+I also call the elephant one of my favourite animal species.
+However, the buffalo, in particular, does not get mentioned as the animal they want to see the most during a safari or is their favourite animal.
+I think that most people would like it more to see a zebra, a giraffe or a particular bird species than the buffalo, this does not mean that they are not amazing animals of course…

 Big game hunters

-The real reason why these animals are called the big five I much less exciting than I would like to.
-The real reason why they are called like this is because of big game hunters.
+The real reason why these animals are called the big five I much less exciting than I would like to be.
+The real reason why they are called this is because of big game hunters.
 They called the elephant, rhino, buffalo, lion and leopard the big five because these animals are the most dangerous to hunt for.
-Nowadays this term is widely used for safari tour operators, no longer for hunting but as many of the tourists know which animals are included in the big five.
+Nowadays this term is widely used by safari tour operators, no longer for hunting but as many of tourists know which animals are included in the big five.